Azure/azure-service-operator/docs/hugo/content/contributing/developer-setup.md

 ## Dev Container with VS Code on Linux

 Use these steps if you've checked out the ASO code into a Linux environment (_including_ WSL 2 on Windows).
+We've found this to be the best performing option.

 The ASO repository contains a [devcontainer](https://code.visualstudio.com/docs/remote/containers) configuration that can be used in conjunction with VS Code to set up an environment with all the required tools preinstalled.

 0. Make sure you have installed [the prerequisites to use Docker](https://code.visualstudio.com/docs/remote/containers#_system-requirements), including [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) if on Windows.
 1. Install VS Code and the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension (check installation instructions there).
-2. Ensure you have ASO checked out, and that your [repo is healthy](#check-your-repo-health).
+2. Ensure you have ASO checked out, and that your [repo is healthy](#troubleshooting-repo-health).
 3. Open VS Code by running `code .` from the root folder of the ASO repo.
 4. VS Code will automatically notice the `.devcontainer` folder and ask you if you want to open it; press _Reopen in Container_ when prompted.
    * If you miss this, type `Control-Shift-P` and run the command `Dev Containers: Reopen in Container`.